 The Great Depression transformed America in many ways.

-On “Black Tuesday,” October 29, 1929, over 16 million shares of stock were traded on the New York Stock Exchange, a dramatic crash that resulted in billions of dollars of losses.
-While this event alone did not lead to a depression, it began one of the most difficult decades in our country’s history.
+On “Black Tuesday,” October 29, 1929, over 16 million shares of stock were traded on the New York Stock Exchange, a dramatic crash that resulted in billions of dollars in losses.
+While this event alone did not lead to a depression, it began one of the most challenging decades in our country’s history.
 1930s America was one of high unemployment, poverty, shuttered factories, breadlines, and unease.
 This was the Great Depression.

 The economic statistics of the period are shocking.
-By 1933, 24.9% of the workforce, or roughly 12.83 million people, were unemployed.
-For those who had a job, their wages fell an astonishing 42.5% between 1929 to 1933.
-Prices and productivity in 1933 fell to about one-third of where they were in 1929.
+By 1933, 24.9% of the workforce —roughly 12.83 million people —were unemployed.
+For those who had a job, their wages fell an astonishing 42.5% between 1929 and 1933.
+Prices and productivity in 1933 fell to about one-third of their levels in 1929.
 For example, 4.5 million automobiles were produced in 1929, while just 1.1 million were produced in 1932.
-In 1932, new economic investments fell to one-tenth of where they were before the stock market crash of 1929.
+In 1932, new investment fell to one-tenth of its pre-1929 level.

 The economic situation affected America in other ways.
 Marriages and birth rates declined in the country while suicide rates increased.
 Many children were denied real childhoods as they had to take on adult responsibilities to support struggling households.
 Unemployed teens and young adults called hobos rode the rails in search of work because their families could not support them.